JerryBeGood/Press-Review-AI/.ai/prd.md

 ### 5.2.
 Press release management

-- ID: PRSR-007
+- ID: PRSR-008
 - Title: Creating the first press release
 - Description: As a new, logged-in user, when I enter the empty desktop, I want to see a clear button and message encouraging me to create my first press release.
 - Acceptance criteria:
   - There is a visible CTA (Call To Action) element on the new user's desktop.
   - Clicking on the button takes me to the form for creating a new press release.

-- ID: PRSR-008
+- ID: PRSR-009
 - Title: Configuring a new press release
-- Description: As a user, I want to be able to create a new press release by defining its topic and schedule (daily, weekly, monthly with exact time).
+- Description: As a logged-in user, I want to be able to create a new press release by defining its topic and schedule (daily, weekly, monthly with exact time).
 - Acceptance criteria:
   - The form contains a text field for the press release topic.
   - The form contains options for selecting the frequency (daily, weekly, monthly) and the exact time of generation.